seifrajhi/awesome-cilium/README.md

 # Awesome Cilium [![Awesome](https://awesome.re/badge.svg)](https://github.com/sindresorhus/awesome)

-> A curated list of awesome projects related to Cilium.

 > Cilium is an open-source networking project that provides networking and security capabilities for containerized applications, microservices, and virtual machines.